induktio/thinker/Readme.md

 SMACX Thinker Mod
 =================

 Thinker is an AI improvement mod for Alpha Centauri: Alien Crossfire.
-By patching the game to use an additional dll, new functionality can be coded in C++, unlike previous patches.
+By patching the game to use an additional dll, new functionality can be developed in C++.
+This mod features substantially increased level of challenge in single player while providing many gameplay enhancements.
 Some of the features include:

 * New production AI for bases
 * Improved terraforming AI (lots of condenser-farms, boreholes and forests)